Overview of Merrill Edge and Robinhood

 Category 6: Additional Services

-DRIP Service: Robinhood and Merrill Edge both offer systematic dividend reinvesting.
+DRIP Service: Both Robinhood and Merrill Edge offer automatic dividend reinvesting.

 IRA Service: Merrill Edge has Roth, SEP, Traditional, SIMPLE, and Inherited accounts.
-It does charge $49.95 to close an IRA.
-Robinhood has fewer IRA types but doesn’t charge a fee to close one.
-It also offers a 1% match on contributions with no employer required.
+It charges $49.95 to close an IRA.
+Robinhood has fewer IRA types but no closing fee, and offers a 1% match on IRA contributions with no employer needed.

-Extended Hours: Both brokerage firms offer pre-market and after-hours trading.
-Robinhood also offers overnight trading in a select list of stocks and ETFs.
-And of course, cryptos trade nearly 24/7.
+Extended Hours: Both offer pre-market and after-hours trading.
+Robinhood also offers overnight trading in some stocks and ETFs, plus crypto trading nearly 24/7.

 Incentives